jtribe/AndroidPullToRefresh/BLOGPOST.md

 On **onInterceptTouchEvent** we initiate the pull to refresh, but only if the first visible item position is **0**.
 If so we want to intercept the **ACTION_DOWN** event.
 As we move the list up and down we want go through the keyframes without scrolling the list.
 This is  achieved by the overwriting **onTouch** which will return true to intercept events when we are doing a pull to refresh.

 To display the correct keyframe we need to calculate the range we want to animate in and divide it into equal parts for which we set a certain keyframe.
-ALl done in the PullToRefreshAnimation class, which should be fairly easy to extend and modify as you can see in the sample project.
+All is done in the PullToRefreshAnimation class, which should be fairly easy to extend and modify as you can see in the sample project.

 	int image_index = (int) ((mTotalDistance - getAnimationStart() - getMarginStart()) / range);
 	int chosen_index = image_index;